How to Make the Perfect Crab Brûlée Recipe at Home

 What is Crab Brûlée?

-Crab brûlée is a savory reinterpretation of the famous crème brûlée, however, it substitutes sugar and sweet custard with flavorful crab meat and a creamy, seasoned custard base.
-Moreover, while the top retains the signature caramelized sugar crust, the dish leans toward a more umami-rich profile, making it ideal for seafood lovers.
+Crab brûlée is a savory reinterpretation of the iconic crème brûlée.
+Instead of sweet custard and sugar, this version features fresh crab meat and a rich, seasoned custard base.
+While the caramelized sugar topping remains, this dish boasts a more umami-rich profile, making it a perfect choice for seafood lovers.

 How Crab Brûlée Differs from Traditional Crème Brûlée

-- Control over ingredients: You can select the freshest crab meat and tailor seasonings to your taste.
+• Control Over Ingredients: You can select the freshest crab and tailor the seasonings to your preference.

 Part 2: Essential Ingredients for the Perfect Crab Brûlée